keycloak/keycloak-quickstarts/app-authz-jee-vanilla/README.md

 Configure the Client Adapter
 ----------------------------------

-Before configuring the adapter you need to create a client in <span>Keycloak</span>.
+Before configuring the adapter you need to create a `realm` in <span>Keycloak</span> with all the necessary configuration to deploy and run the quickstart.

-The following steps show how to create the client required for this quickstart:
+The following steps show how to create the realm required for this quickstart:

 * Open the <span>Keycloak</span> admin console
-* Select `Clients` from the menu
+* In the top left corner dropdown menu that is titled Master, click Add Realm.
+If you are logged in to the master realm this dropdown menu lists all the realms created.
+* For this quickstart we are not going to manually create the realm, but import all configuration from a JSON file.
+Click on `Select File` and import the [config/realm-import.json](config/realm-import.json).
 * Click `Create`
-* Add the following values:
-  * Client ID: You choose (for example `app-authz-vanilla`)
-  * Client Protocol: `openid-connect`
-  * Root URL: URL to the application (for example `http://localhost:8080/app-authz-vanilla`)
-* Click `Save`

-Once saved you click the `Authorization Enabled` switch to `ON`, and then click `Save`.
-A new `Authorization` tab is displayed for the client, click on this tab to see the authorization settings for the client.
+The steps above will result on a new `quickstart` realm.

 [NOTE]
 If you deploy the application somewhere else change the hostname and port of the URLs accordingly.